ryansemple/EmailInput/README.md

 casing for helper classes (like "margin_bottom_medium", "horizontal_center_flex") that don't belong to specific components.

-•This app is responsive from desktop size down to the standard iPhone dimensions of 320 x 480 pixels.
+•This app is responsive from desktop size down to the old iPhone dimensions of 320 x 480 pixels.

 •I've included some comments but I haven't gone overboard with them, I try to make the naming self explanatory so I don't need to clutter the code with lots of unnecessary comments.

 •I've included some tests, found in the "__tests__" folders.